James (Jim) F. Lee

 Informants said that Glover then ordered the murder of Metcalfe by car bomb.

-Reportedly, Glover, Lee, Sonny Taylor and maybe one more man discussed several scenarios in which to kill Metcalfe, including assassination, before Glover decided on a car bomb.
+Reportedly, Glover, Lee, Sonny Taylor and possibly one more man discussed several scenarios in which to kill Metcalfe, including assassination, before Glover decided on a car bomb.

-Sonny Taylor, who would become an FBI informant, would later confess his involvement in the Metcalfe bombing but sought immunity from the Department of Justice in exchange for testifying against Glover for other acts of violence, including the murder of Wharlest Jackson.
+Sonny Taylor, who would become an FBI informant, later confessed his involvement in the Metcalfe bombing but sought immunity from the Department of Justice in exchange for testifying against Glover for other acts of violence, including the murder of Wharlest Jackson.
 The immunity request was denied.

 The perpetrators of the Metcalfe bombing wired C-4 explosives to the cylinder coil of Metcalfe’s car which exploded when Metcalfe turned on the ignition switch.

 Jackson was killed when a bomb made of C-4 explosives planted beneath his pickup truck exploded when he turned on his left turn signal.

 Lee told FBI agents that Metcalfe was disliked by white men at the plant while Jackson was liked.

 Lee and Glover feuded in 1967 and 1968.
 Both accused the other of ratting on the Klan to the FBI.
 The feud may have started when Lee snubbed Glover by not inviting him to a party at Lee’s home.

 Most Klansmen feared Glover, Lee told the FBI, adding that Glover was a man with loose morals who cheated on his wife.

 Lee had a reputation among Klansmen in Concordia Parish as a “crazy person.”